SHOP THE MERCH

 They say those who can, do, and those who can’t, curate.
 Since I completely lack any morsel of energy or will to conceptualize and execute humorous content I’m glad to have a way to flex my comedic muscles and make others laugh by sharing a collection of funny content that demonstrates my wicked sense of humor.

-Here on the opposite side of a computer screen, other awkward loners were expressing a brutal but witty authenticity that encompassed the comical reality of human strivings for which I was developing an acute awareness: it taught me that life is absurd — but that’s no reason for despair!
+Here on the opposite side of a computer screen, others were expressing a brutal but witty authenticity that encompassed the comical reality of human strivings for which I was developing an awareness: it taught me that life is absurd — but that’s no reason for despair!
 Humor can, and should, be a salient shield in response to being human.
 This was an idea, a philosophy, a universe I couldn’t access anywhere else in my immediate life.
 I learnt to wield the ability to laugh at myself as a sword.

 All I want is for humanity to move forward in healing and I will do the best I can in order to contribute to that upwards inertia — especially when it is in the form of internet memes.
 I want my (digital) presence to be in service of others by making your lives a little more liveable.
 So now, every single friday night, I get to give the greatest gift: laughter and connection through memes.